stephanbehm/cursor-stats/README.md

 ## Privacy & Security

-- Your session token is stored securely in VS Code's secret storage
 - All data is fetched directly from Cursor's servers
 - No data is shared with third parties